-- •If you go on to appeal the decision, you can send in additional evidence with your appeal form ('SSC1').
+•If you go on to appeal the decision, you can send in additional evidence with your appeal form ('SSC1').
 The SSC1 must be submitted within a month of your reconsideration decision.
-If you need to get a specific piece of evidence and it is not ready by this deadline, you can send it in later or bring it to an appeal hearing. - •The tribunal is independent of government.
-A judge will listen to both sides of the argument before making a decision. - •You usually need to do this within one month of the date of your mandatory reconsideration notice. - •You cannot appeal to the Social Security and Child Support Tribunal until you get your mandatory reconsideration notice.
+If you need to get a specific piece of evidence and it is not ready by this deadline, you can send it in later or bring it to an appeal hearing.

+•The tribunal is independent of government.
+A judge will listen to both sides of the argument before making a decision.

+•You usually need to do this within one month of the date of your mandatory reconsideration notice.

+•You cannot appeal to the Social Security and Child Support Tribunal until you get your mandatory reconsideration notice.

 - Send evidence that is specific to your individual situation and explains how your condition affects your daily life. - Make copies of important documents.
-Don't send originals. - Don't miss the deadline for sending off your application form because you are waiting for evidence to come through this could lead to your ESA, PIP or UC being stopped.
-If you do get additional evidence after the deadline for sending off your form, you can bring it to your face-to-face assessment. - Talk to whoever is providing support for your health as early as possible about providing evidence if possible, before you start your claim.
-If you are expecting your doctor or care coordinator to provide evidence about specific barriers to work or daily activities you need to make sure you tell them as and when you experience them don't wait until you decide to make a benefits claim. - When completing a form or asking for a reconsideration: - Describe the difficulties you face in as much detail as possible. - If you've applied for PIP or other benefits before, don't assume that the Department for Work and Pensions will look at the information you've given them previously.
+Don't send originals. - Don't miss the deadline for sending off your application form because you are waiting for evidence to come through - this could lead to your ESA, PIP or UC being stopped.
+If you do get additional evidence after the deadline for sending off your form, you can bring it to your face-to-face assessment. - Talk to whoever is providing support for your health as early as possible about providing evidence - if possible, before you start your claim.
+If you are expecting your doctor or care coordinator to provide evidence about specific barriers to work or daily activities you need to make sure you tell them as and when you experience them - don't wait until you decide to make a benefits claim. - When completing a form or asking for a reconsideration: - Describe the difficulties you face in as much detail as possible. - If you've applied for PIP or other benefits before, don't assume that the DWP will look at the information you've given them previously.
 They may look at information from your previous claims but sometimes this is not possible. - PIP uses a point-scoring system.
 To get PIP, you need to score enough points (unless you are terminally ill).
 However, the form doesn't include details of the point-scoring system. - Before completing a benefits health questionnaire, have a look at the point-scoring system showing how the points system works.
 Think about how you could score points.
 Remember, you can't score points for anything that is not on the list. - Provide plenty of detailed information about your condition and how it affects you.
 The person who decides your claim probably won't have specialist knowledge of your condition, and people with the same medical condition can have very different needs and difficulties.
 Things that seem obvious to you may not be obvious to the person who decides your claim.
 It is the effect that your condition has on you that matters, not what the diagnosis is. - For each activity, there are some questions with tick boxes, followed by a larger box where you can give extra information to describe what difficulties you have or what help you need.
-If you have any difficulty with an activity, you should always fill in the larger box with an explanation.
+If you have any difficulty with an activity, you should always fill in the larger box with an explanation. - If you have been sent a health questionnaire review form to complete you can call the DWP and request a photocopy of your previous form to be sent in the post to you.
+This saves a lot of time completing your new form, especially if your circumstances have not changed.